mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/6-exception-catchers.md

 ## Register an ExceptionCatcher

-To register an `ExceptionCatcher`, annotate your `ExceptionCatcher` class on the app, controller, or endpoint level.
+To register an `ExceptionCatcher`, annotate your `MyExceptionCatcher` class on the app, controller, or endpoint level.

 ```dart title="routes/my_app.dart"
 import 'package:revali_router/revali_router.dart';